by Scott Mehl

 The Prince’s Palace of Monaco

-Located atop “Le Rocher” (the rock) in Monaco-ville, The Prince’s Palace is the home of Prince Albert II and Princess Charlene of Monaco and their family, as well as the seat of the Monegasque monarchy.
+Located atop “Le Rocher” (the rock) in Monaco-ville, The Prince’s Palace is the home of The Sovereign Prince of Monaco and his family, as well as the seat of the Monegasque monarchy.
 It has been home to the Grimaldi family for over 700 years.

 The Palace began as a Genoese fortress built in 1191.
 In 1297, Francois Grimaldi, disguised as a monk, managed to gain entrance and took control of the fortress.
 Thus began a long history of the Grimaldi family, who eventually became Lords, and then Princes, of Monaco.

 Over the next 650 years, the palace transformed through the addition of buildings and wings, becoming more of a place, and less of a fortress.
 Much of this took place during the reign of Honore I (1523-1581), who built much of the existing palace.
 Honore II, the first Prince of Monaco (1604-1662), added the eastern wing which overlooks the Palace Square and extended the State Apartments, as well as building the beautiful staircase in the courtyard.
 He also began the extensive collection of art and tapestries which adorn the palace.